-Portraits of inspiring migrant Australians feature at International Towers, Tower Two and Tower Three
+Portraits of inspiring migrant Australians featured at International Towers, Tower Two and Tower Three

 Exhibition open to public: 6 November 2018 - 31 January 2019